 Instead, you can work with a global PEO such as Globalization Partners.
 We boil the process down to days instead of months by recruiting your talent and hiring them on your behalf.
 We act as the Employer of Record, so the liability falls on our shoulders instead of yours.

 You will not need to worry about keeping up with each Canada subsidiary law in your province.
-We stay up-to-date on all regulations and even help you through the subsidiary setup process.
+We stay up-to-date on all regulations.
 Contact us today to learn more about our services if you want to get your business in Canada up and running quickly.